Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: (Un)Restricted Composite 1 in the setting

 \subsection{Dealing with Effect Sizes}

-In the second scenario that we will put to the test, we really want to test $\cH_0$ against a restricted $\cH_1$ consisting of those hypotheses that have a certain minimal {\em effect size\/} $\delta$.
+In the second scenario we really want to test $\cH_0$ against a restricted $\cH_1$ consisting of those hypotheses that have a certain minimal {\em effect size\/} $\delta$.
 This would then be a one-sided test.
 For example, a researcher might know that a new treatment must cure at least a certain number of patients more compared to a control treatment to provide \emph{a clinically relevant treatment effect} $\delta$.
 In this case, $\cH_1$ could be restricted to either of the sets $\Theta(\delta)$ or $\Theta^+(\delta)$, where